Unity-Technologies/2d-animation-samples/Documentation/2DAnimation.md

 ![Plunkah detached deform](images/PlunkahDetachedDeform.png)

-Use the standard Transform tools to deform the Sprite's  geometry mesh with greater precision.
-However, note that the **Rect Transform** tool cannot be used to transform the bones.
+Use the standard **Transform** tools to deform the Sprite's geometry mesh for greater precision.
+Note that the **Rect Transform** tool *cannot* be used to transform the bone gizmos.

 ![Transform tools](images/bonetransform.png)